QuantStats/StockMarketScrape/README.md

 For each stock, the following financial data are stored:

-* Name: company stock name and code.
+* Name: company name and KLSE stock code.
 * Divy: dividend yield in percentage.
 * Div: total dividend over the past 12 months in cents.
 * Price: last closing price of the stock in MYR.